Justin Turner Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.

-- The Rays have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.
+- The Rays have a 3.83 team ERA that ranks fourth across all league pitching staffs.

-- Rays pitchers combine to surrender 143 home runs (one per game), the third-fewest in baseball.
+- Rays pitchers combine to allow 145 home runs (1.1 per game), the third-fewest in baseball.

-- His last appearance was on Tuesday against the Miami Marlins, when the righty tossed five innings, surrendering two earned runs while allowing seven hits.
+- The right-hander last appeared on Wednesday against the Miami Marlins, when he went 6 1/3 scoreless innings while giving up four hits.

-- The 28-year-old has amassed an ERA of 2.64, with 7.3 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.